SHL (motorcycle): Production summit

 After the end of Stalinist period in Poland, from 1958, the KZWM Polmo-SHL in Kielce returned to motorcycle production.
 The new model was SHL M06U, which was an improved version of the WFM M06, more luxurious and fitted with 150 cc engine.
 By 1959, 10,356 were made, followed by 27,370 of M06T, with an improved front suspension.

-The most popular SHL model became the SHL M11 – some 180,000 were made in 1961–1968.
+The most popular SHL model became the SHL M11 – some 180,000 were made from 1961–1968.
 It was a new model, although being a development of the M06T, powered by a 175 cc engine.
-In spite of its rather limited capacity, it was the second Polish motorcycle at that time, as regards to the capacity and power, after the SFM Junak.
+In spite of its rather limited capacity, it was second among Polish motorcycles of that time in terms of power and capacity, after the SFM Junak.
 Some M11s were exported, even to the US, and in 1962 the Escorts group bought a licence to manufacture this model in India, under a brand Rajdoot.
 It became a staple of Indian rural milkmen and its licence production lasted until 2005.